 Not having used a deadly weapon or not having used force likely to cause great bodily injury:

-If someone punches another person, it is generally not likely that the force will not be sufficient to cause great bodily injury.
-However if someone was to punch another, take them to the ground, and then proceed to kick them repeatedly, the force would be sufficient to commit great bodily injury.
+If someone punches another person, it is generally not likely that the force will be sufficient to cause great bodily injury.
+However if someone was to punch another person, take them to the ground, and then proceed to kick them repeatedly, the force would be sufficient to inflict great bodily injury.
 Similarly, if a person has had specialized martial arts, or similar, training, and they commit an unarmed assault; that person could be charged as if they did possess a deadly weapon.

 Self-defense or Defense of Others:

-If the defendant reasonably believed that they or another individual was likely to suffer physical harm from an application of force from another party and the level of force they used to prevent that physical harm was proportional to the threat, then there is a defense against prosecution.
+If the defendant reasonably believed that they or another individual were likely to suffer physical harm at the hands of another person, and the level of force they used to prevent that physical harm was proportional to the threat; then they can present that as a defense against prosecution.
 It is not necessary for the defendant to be factually correct that the person they were attempting to defend was in imminent danger of physical harm, only that they reasonably believed that to be the case.

 Lack of Intent:

 A defendant who did not willfully intend to commit the assault can use the lack of intent as a defense against prosecution.
 A victim may have misinterpreted the actions of the defendant who was holding the weapon but had no intention of using it violently.
 A clear example of this type of defense would be if a person pulls an unloaded firearm (assuming they can show they knew it was unloaded at the time) points it at the alleged victim and pulls the trigger.